-In contrast to an expression of grief or of concern for the pain and suffering of another,
+In contrast to the usual biblical expression of grief or of concern for the pain and suffering of another, the "woe"

-"woe" is used as a self-centered grief, an expression of self-pity, because one's source and means of wealth
+here is used as self-centered grief and an expression of self-pity, because one's source and means of wealth is being destroyed.

 The woe of national leaders: